-- A. Defined.
+A. Defined.
 A line equidistant from the lot line which establishes the nearest point to the lot line at which the nearest point of a structure may be erected.
-In the case of a corner lot, the rear lot line shall be the lot line opposite the street on which the main entrance is located. - B. No building need be set back more than the average of the setbacks of the buildings on the nearest lot on either side, a vacant lot or a lot occupied by a building set back more than the required distance for its district to be counted as though occupied by a building set back such required distance.
+In the case of a corner lot, the rear lot line shall be the lot line opposite the street on which the main entrance is located.

+- B. No building need be set back more than the average of the setbacks of the buildings on the nearest lot on either side, a vacant lot or a lot occupied by a building set back more than the required distance for its district to be counted as though occupied by a building set back such required distance.
 Averaging applies only to the front setback.
-In no case shall any part of a building in a residence district extend nearer the street line than 10 feet. - C. Distances shall be measured from the lot lines to the nearest portion of the structure..., including outside vestibule or porch. - D. The following structures may project into the setback: - 1.
-Steps, landings and bulkheads; may project into the setback. - 2.
+In no case shall any part of a building in a residence district extend nearer the street line than 10 feet. - C. Distances shall be measured from the lot lines to the nearest portion of the structure. - D. The following structures may project into the setback: - 1.
+Steps, landings and bulkheads; - 2.
 Heat pump compressors; - 3.
 Exterior insulation may project up to 8 inches; - 4.
 Doorway vestibules may project up to 4 feet with a width no greater than 6 feet; - 5.
-Gutters, cornices, projecting eaves exterior window shading and ornamental features may project up to 2 feet; and into the setback. - 6.
+Gutters, cornices, exterior window shading and ornamental features up to 2 feet; - 6.
 Roof overhangs may project up to 3 feet.